 - A Freedom Budget for All Americans (1967)

 ReparationsPRRAC periodically surveys current initiatives on reparations – proposed compensation for past racist policies and actions.
-These summaries are compiled here: Part 1 covers reparations listings from Poverty & Race from 1994-1999, and Part 2 covers 2000 to the present.
+These summaries are compiled here: Part 1 covers reparations listings from Poverty & Race from 1994-1999, and Part 2 covers 2000 to 2008.